Are You in a Relationship with a Controlling Wife?

 When your wife is in the Ice Queen power archetype, she gains a sense of power and control in the relationship by withdrawing and closing down.
 She believes she is calling the shots—when she will engage, or not engage with you, and how much information she will share.
 She values her freedom, and she fears she will lose her identity and you will consume and smother her, which is why she withdraws and become emotionally unavailable.

 If you would like to discover different ways to connect with your partner that is less confrontational, consider relationship coaching.
-Why not click the "Let's Connect" button below to organize a free 30-45 minute consultation with me?

 I look forward to connecting.